 国際スピード郵便 kokusaisupi-doyūbin – Express Mail Service (EMS)

-Note: you would normally use surface mail (the cheapest option), airmail (the main option) or EMS (fastest but most expensive option) to send post and parcels overseas.
+Note: you would normally use surface mail (the cheapest option), airmail (the main option), or EMS (the fastest but most expensive option) to send post and parcels overseas.

-Note that from January 1, 2021 you need to print out your package label for international packages, rather than write the label out by hand.
+Note that as of January 1, 2021, you need to print out a package label for international packages, rather than write the label out by hand.
 Visit the official Japan Post website for more information.

-The form will be in English if you access through the English website, but it’s always good to know some Japanese words that you’ll commonly see anyway.
+The form will be in English if you access it through the English website, but it’s always good to know some common Japanese for the post office that you’ll commonly see anyway.

 氏名 shimei – full name